Maternity Services Frequently Asked Questions

 We at UnityPoint Health - Des Moines believe a strong support system is essential to the health and well-being of families.
 Please view our Visiting Guidelines page and use this information as a guideline for family and friends who wish to visit while you are in the hospital.

 What are the cafeteria hours?

 The following are the cafeteria hours at each of our hospitals.
-All three of our Maternity Centers now offer room service that includes a wide variety of menu selections.
+Both of our Maternity Centers offer room service that includes a wide variety of menu selections.

 At what point will I receive my epidural?

 This varies from person to person and depends on the patient's individual status.
 Typically, a person may receive an epidural whenever they choose to get one.
 This is a decision that is made between each individual and their provider.

 When is it too late to have an epidural?